When and how to use spot metering for accurate exposure

 Every metering mode has its place, but for portrait photography spot metering mode is best most of the time, especially if you photograph in manual mode.

-So, what works for one photographer might not work for another.
+Plus, what works for one photographer might not work for another.

-Only practice and time will help you to decide for yourself …but meanwhile, get to know all the metering modes.
+Only practice and time will help you to decide for yourself …but meanwhile, get to know all the exposure metering modes.

 Leave a comment